 1. What materials can you mill?

 Any plastic and metal plates can be CNC milled.
 The most commonly used plastic is ABS and the most commonly used metal is aluminum 6061-T6.
 The metals we use, in most cases, are according to Chinese standards.
+You can also read our blog to know the 12 most widely used plastic materials.
+You are warmly welcome to check with us if the material you want is available.

 2. How do you control the tolerances of CNC milling prototypes?

 Lose tolerances are usually caused by improper clamping and material deformation.
 We have strict control of material quality and a complete operating process to guarantee tight tolerances.
+Inspection reports are available for you to check before delivery.

 3. What surface treatments are available for CNC milling prototypes?

 We provide a wide selection of finishing treatments for CNC milling prototypes, covering painting, bead blasting, brushing, electroplating, water electroplating, chromate conversion coating, nickel plating, powder coating, laser etching, silk screening, pad printing, and so on.
 To know more about finishing, you can check our blog.
+Let us know your specific finishing needs and we will offer you a custom solution.